akivlis/MagicReader/README.md

-# MagicReader

-App scanning and detecting cards for the game Magic the Gathering.
+My pet project scanning and detecting cards for the game Magic the Gathering.

 |Search|Realtime scanning|
 |-|-|